Modern Foreign Languages

-- to develop pupil’s confidence when communicating in both Spanish and French
+- to develop the pupils’ confidence communicating in both Spanish and French

 - to inspire an appreciation of other cultures.

-Pupils begin learning Spanish in Y1, when they are naturally imitating the sounds and patterns of the speech and language around them.
-French then commences in Y3.
-The interest and curiosity in foreign languages is stimulated through games, mime, rôle-play, action rhymes and songs, using a variety of engaging resources such as interactive digital activities, video clips and puppets to develop pupil confidence in simple speaking and listening.
+The children begin learning Spanish in Reception, when they are naturally imitating the sounds and patterns of the speech and language around them.
+Their interest and curiosity in foreign languages is stimulated through games, mime, rôle-play, action rhymes and songs, using a variety of engaging resources such as interactive digital activities, video clips and puppets to develop pupil confidence in simple speaking and listening.

-From Y4 to Y6, the children benefit from interactive lessons in both languages.
-They continue developing listening and speaking skills focused on accurate pronunciation and also learn to read and write confidently, developing a growing understanding of grammar structures.
+From Y3 to Y6, the children benefit from interactive lessons in both French and Spanish.
+They continue developing listening and speaking skills and also learn to read and write confidently, developing a growing understanding of grammar structures.
 Our schemes of work follow the aims of the National Curriculum.
-Our MFL teachers are all subject specialists.
+Our MFL teachers are subject specialists.

-By the end of KS2, Gayhurst pupils are confident learners in both French and Spanish, having gained some independent language learning strategies so that they are well prepared and enthusiastic to continue their language-learning journey in the next stage of their education at secondary school.
+By the end of KS2, Gayhurst pupils are confident learners in both French and Spanish, having gained some independent language learning strategies so that they are well prepared and enthusiastic to continue their language-learning journey in the next stage of their education.